 Addiction and withdrawal from caffeine

-Like many other drugs, it is possible to build up a tolerance to caffeine, which means you become used to its effects and need to take larger doses to achieve the same effect.
-Over time, your body might come to depend on caffeine in order to function at its best.
+Like many other drugs, it is possible to build up a tolerance to caffeine, which means you become used to its effects and need to take larger doses to achieve the same results.
+Over time, you may become physically and psychologically dependant on caffeine to function effectively.

 The easiest way to break caffeine dependence is to cut down gradually, giving your nervous system time to adapt to functioning without the drug.